kedro-org/kedro-starters/databricks-iris/{{ cookiecutter.repo_name }}/README.md

 ## How to test your Kedro project

-Have a look at the file `src/tests/test_run.py` for instructions on how to write your tests.
+Have a look at the file `tests/test_run.py` for instructions on how to write your tests.
 You can run your tests as follows:

 ```
 pytest
 ```

-To configure the coverage threshold, look at the `.coveragerc` file.
+To configure the coverage threshold, look at the `pyproject.toml` file.

 ## Project dependencies